Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Experiments

 To evaluate the performance of all methods, we adopt the standardized privacy and utility evaluation protocols widely established in recent LLM-based anonymization research \cite{staab2024large, frikha2024incognitext, kim2025self}.
 Let $D = \{(x_i^{ori}, A_i)\}_{i=1}^N$ be the test dataset, where $x_i^{ori}$ is the original text and $A_i$ is the set of ground-truth private attributes.
 Let $x_i^{ano}$ be the anonymized text generated by a given method.

 \textbf{Privacy (PRIV).} The performance on privacy preservation is evaluated using the anonymization under LLM inference setting \cite{staab2024large}.
-We use a powerful adversary model $\mathcal{M}_{adv}$ (DeepSeek-V3.2-Exp) to infer the set of attributes $A'_i = \mathcal{M}_{adv}(x_i^{ano})$ from the anonymized text.
-The privacy score is the average attack success rate over all attributes $K$ across all $N$ samples.
-A lower PRIV Score indicates better privacy protection.
+We use a powerful adversary model $\mathcal{M}_{atk}$ (DeepSeek-V3.2-Exp) to infer the set of attributes $A'_i = \mathcal{M}_{atk}(x_i^{ano})$ from the anonymized text.
+The score is the average attack success rate over all attributes $K$ across all $N$ samples, which employs a programmatic matcher detailed in Appendix \ref{subapp:privacy_eval}.